-Training Candidate [Jungian Analyst] at the International School of Analytical Psychology based in Zürich, MA Jungian and post-Jungian Studies from the University of Essex, Board Member Digital Projects - British Association for Psychological Type (BAPT), Postgrad Cert in Human Resource Management from the University of Westminster, BA (Honours) International Business Studies and Spanish Degree from Brunel University and a freelance Organisational Effectiveness Consultant.
+Training as a Jungian Analyst at the International School of Analytical Psychology based in Zürich, MA Jungian and post-Jungian Studies from the University of Essex, Board Member Digital Projects at the British Association for Psychological Type (BAPT), Postgraduate in Human Resource Management from the University of Westminster, BA (Hons) International Business Studies and Spanish Degree from Brunel University and a freelance Organizational Effectiveness Consultant.

 "I blog about concepts from Jungian Analytical Psychology to analyse people and organisations-in depth and to reimagine ways of transforming organisations through people.
 I explore how the personality or psychological type of the individual contributes to, or impedes, business success.
 My aim is to help individuals to transform their personalities for personal, career or business success and to enable organisations to create a productive and harmonious workplace for their people"

 A blog that applies Jungian analytical psychology theory, such as Personality Type, as a method of inquiry into the role and impact of the unconscious in organisation effectiveness.

 I EXPLORE THE FOLLOWING QUESTIONS IN THE BLOG